 Field of Study

 These scholarships are for students who are planning on pursuing certain degrees while in college.

-This award is for students under the age of 18 who have done significant work in math, science, technology, music, literature, or philosophy, or another field, that will benefit society.
-There are 4 awards of $50,0000, 7 awards of $25,000, and 5 awards of $10,000.
+This award is for students under the age of 19 who have done significant work in math, science, technology, music, literature, or philosophy, or another field that will benefit society.
+There are 4 awards of $10,000, $25,000, and $50,000.

 These scholarships are for college students pursuing degrees in public health, communications, social work, education, liberal arts, or a related field.
-They should have GPA of 3.0+ and demonstrate financial need.
+They should have GPA of 2.0+ and demonstrate financial need.
 Student must provide evidence of community activities including activism, outreach, or peer counseling in tobacco prevention or control.
-Two awards of $5,000 will be given every year.

 This is for students who are interested in a culinary career.
 Applicants should have strong academic record, leadership, and community service.
-Several awards between $2,500 and $3,500 are given every year.
+Award amounts vary.

 This scholarship is for students with GPA of 3.0+ who demonstrate financial need and are pursuing degree in arts and sciences, human services, music, or ministry.
 Students must have shown a commitment to community service.
 There is a preference for applicants from Missouri, Mississippi, Georgia, Illinois, Oklahoma, Texas, and Tennessee.
 12 – 15 awards of $2,000 are given every year, and they are renewable for up to four years.